Azure/Spark-Operationalization-On-Azure/README.md

 You will need to SSH into the DSVM.
 We recommend you use MobaXterm Home Edition.
 You can install the MobaXterm software from [http://mobaxterm.mobatek.net/download-home-edition.html](http://mobaxterm.mobatek.net/download-home-edition.html).

-Once you have installed MobaXTerm, open an SSH session to the DSVM.
+Once you have installed MobaXterm, open an SSH session to the DSVM.

 Run the following command in SSH session: